NathanDWalsh/els/README.md

 ```

-The results of an `eel tree` command always have: (1) a configuration
+The results of an `els tree` command always have: (1) a configuration
 node as the root; (2) _source url nodes_ as penultimate nodes; and (3)
 _dataflow nodes_ as leafs.
 The source url and dataflow nodes provide an
 overview of the pipeline units defined in the configuration.
 Testing the